 People enjoy spring across China

+People walk past flowers at a park in Shanghai, east China, March 8, 2025.
+(Xinhua/Wang Xiang)

-This aerial drone photo shows people cycling among plum blossoms in Changxing County, Huzhou City, east China's Zhejiang Province, March 2, 2025.
-(Photo by Wu Zheng/Xinhua)
+This drone photo shows people taking picture among peach blossoms in Gongcheng Yao Autonomous County, south China's Guangxi Zhuang Autonomous Region, March 8, 2025.
+(Xinhua/Zhou Hua)

+People take photos of flowers at the Tiefo Temple in Huzhou City, east China's Zhejiang Province, March 8, 2025.
+(Photo by He Weiwei/Xinhua)

-This aerial drone photo shows people enjoying the blossoms at Meihua Mountain in Nanjing, east China's Jiangsu Province, March 1, 2025.
-(Photo by Yang Suping/Xinhua)
+A drone photo shows people enjoying their leisure time among cole flowers in Gongcheng Yao Autonomous County, south China's Guangxi Zhuang Autonomous Region, March 8, 2025.
+(Xinhua/Zhou Hua)

-Children fly kites at a park in Tengzhou City, east China's Shandong Province, March 1, 2025.
-(Photo by Li Zhijun/Xinhua)
+A woman takes photos of flowers at a park in Shanghai, east China, March 8, 2025.
+(Xinhua/Wang Xiang)

-People enjoy the blossoms at Meihua Mountain in Nanjing, east China's Jiangsu Province, March 1, 2025.
-(Photo by Yang Suping/Xinhua)

 Photos